keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

   }
 ```

-The identity provider must implement logic to generate authorization requests, obtain tokens for valid authorization codes and validate permission checks based on token contents or user information.
-Furthermore, authorization request and token request should be linked ideally through state, nonce, code challenge and code verifier.
-The identity provider is expected to follow recommended best practices such as use of [PKCE](https://tools.ietf.org/html/rfc7636) and JWK validations where applicable.
+The identity provider must implement logic to:
+- generate authorization requests,
+- obtain tokens for valid authorization codes, and
+- validate permission checks based on token contents or user information.
+  Furthermore, authorization requests and token requests should be linked ideally through state, nonce, code challenge, and code verifier.
+The identity provider is expected to follow recommended best practices such as [PKCE](https://tools.ietf.org/html/rfc7636) and JWK validations where applicable.

 ## OpenID implementation details